Carrier Global Corporation

 Investment Risk Disclosure

-Volatility risk is elevated, as evidenced by a Beta of 1.335, indicating the stock is approximately 33% more volatile than the broader market.
-This heightened sensitivity is further underscored by a significant 1-year maximum drawdown of -37.62%, highlighting substantial downside price risk during periods of market stress.
+Volatility Risk Analysis: CARR exhibits substantial volatility risk relative to the broader market, as evidenced by its beta of 1.335, indicating it is approximately 33.5% more volatile.
+This elevated sensitivity is further underscored by a significant one-year maximum drawdown of -37.62%, highlighting the magnitude of potential peak-to-trough losses an investor could face during adverse market conditions.

 FAQs